The Micro-Aggregated Profit Share: The DEU--Basu Controversy

 In Figure \ref{fig:profshare_Basu_comparison}, we map micro-level estimates of markups and returns to scale to the aggregate profit share using equation (\ref{eq:profshare_nomonop}).
 To relate to the discussion between \citeauthor{basu2019price} and \citeauthor*{de2020rise}, we use the production function parameters that replicate \cite{de2020rise}'s results.
-Doing so implies using the cost of goods sold (COGS) as a variable input, treat selling, general, and administrative expenses (SG\&A) as fixed costs, and only consider physical capital when defining the capital stock.
+That is, we use the cost of goods sold (COGS) as a variable input, treat selling, general, and administrative expenses (SG\&A) as fixed costs, and only consider physical capital when defining the capital stock.
 The Hasenzagl--Perez series maps micro-level estimates of markups and returns to scale to an aggregate profit share that is constant at around 15\% of GDP.
-The other three series map firm-level estimates of markups to the aggregate profit share using flawed aggregation schemes and ignoring relevant data features such as fixed costs.
+The other three series map firm-level estimates of markups to the aggregate profit share using flawed aggregation schemes and ignoring relevant features of the data such as fixed costs.